ecenter/markdownify/README.markdown

 # Markdownify

+*Developed and maintained by David Eads (davideads@gmail.com) for Fermi National Accelerator Laboratory and the U.S. Department of Energy as part of the [E-Center Project][1].*

 This module provides the [Markdownify][1] library (included) to Drupal via API functions and URLs that convert HTTP POSTed input for users with the correct permissions and output JSON, appropriate for AJAX callbacks.

 Markdownify is a PHP library that converts HTML to Markdown and Markdown Extra.
-Markdownify is included, re-licensed for this module under the GPL (see [this conversation thread][2]).
+Markdownify is included with this package.

 # Reference

+## Permissions

+Users **must** have the `markdownify access` permission to convert text, and may only access conversion when `markdownify_on()` is invoked (see below).

+Users with the `convert any text (dangerous)` permission may POST arbitrary input to the Markdown converters.
+Grant with care!
+This permission could easily allow remote users to use your site to return arbitrary, potentially unsafe data payloads.

 ## API functions

 ### `markdownify_include()`

-Include the markdownify_libraries.
+Include the Markdownify libraries.
+Call if you need access to the Markdownify and Markdownify_Extra APIs.

 ### `markdownify_on()`

 Turn on Markdownify.
-Set a token that can be used for access checking.
+Sets a token that is used for access checking in the callback functions.
+Call when using Markdownify on a content editing form.

-## URLs
+## AJAX callback URLs

 ### `/markdown2html`